How to use a pulse oximeter in adults

 If you have any concerns or questions, contact your healthcare team directly.

-Pulse oximeters are very useful devices but it is important to remember that there are limitations to their use.
+Pulse oximeters are very useful devices but it's important to remember that they have their limitations.

-- Also be aware not all pulse oximeters are of the same quality and accuracy.
+• Also be aware that not all pulse oximeters are of the same quality and accuracy.

 If you have any breathing problems or concerns, phone your healthcare team or HealthLine 0800 611 116 for advice.
-Do not rely on a pulse oximeter alone to assess your health condition or oxygen level, it is only a measurement device.
+Don't rely on a pulse oximeter alone to assess your health condition or oxygen level, it's only a measurement device.

 Pulse oximetry(external link) British Lung Foundation, UK